webplatform/docs/apis/internationalization/Intl/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
-|Editorial notes=Needs spec reference, standardization status
+|State=Ready to Use
+|Editorial notes=
 |Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Intl object serves as a namespace for the i18n API.

-The Intl object is a standard built-in object that is the initial value of the Intl property of the global object.

-It is not possible to use the Intl object as a constructor with the new operator.

-It is not possible to invoke the Intl object as a function.
+{{Summary_Section|The '''Intl''' object serves as a namespace for the i18n API.
+It is a standard built-in object that is the initial value of the ''Intl'' property of the global object.
+It is not possible to use the '''Intl''' object as a constructor with the ''new'' operator.
+It is not possible to invoke the '''Intl''' object as a function.}}
-}}
 {{API_Object
 |Subclass_of=
 |Overview=